JoelOtter/termloop/README.md

  - Framerate counters
  - Rectangles
  - Text
+- Pure Go - easy portability of compiled games, and cross-compilation built right in.

 *To see what's on the roadmap, have a look at the [issue tracker](https://github.com/JoelOtter/termloop/issues).*